cdl-geneseo/geneseo-dictionary/P/Phi-Lamb.md

 # Phi Lamb

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Phi Lamb

 Created by  Jacob Schlau, last modified on May 07, 2022

 Phi Lamb (n.): A local sorority at SUNY Geneseo, established 1964, shortened version of 'Phi Lambda Chi.'
 Can refer to an individual member or the sorority as a whole.
 As of 2022, &quot;Phi Lamb&quot; is still in use among Geneseo students, averaging a score of 3.3 out of 5, with 1 representing a word unknown to Geneseo students and 5 representing a word used daily among students.
 J. Schlau 2022